titancronus/cloud-books-demo/README.md

 ### Cloud Storage (Optional)

-* If the intent is to build and deploy often from the cloud using a Bazel's [Remote Caching](https://bazel.build/remote/caching#cloud-storage) is an effective way to avoid rebuilding all the targets each time.
+* If the intent is to build and deploy often from the cloud, using Bazel's [Remote Caching](https://bazel.build/remote/caching#cloud-storage) is an effective way to avoid rebuilding all the targets each time.

 ## Google Cloud Instance Deployment